mpetrekanics/futball/readme.txt

 - creating options menu:
 	changing the keyboard keys associated with actions changing the colour of your team

-// bugs
-- during the game, when you press the arrow key to move the ball around you it stops moving when the opponent change tactic
-- when a player reaches his designated position he keeps moving
-- hard to reproduce: sometimes, when choosing empty spaces the players running off the field

 I should rewrite interception like this:
 2 kinds of interception:
 - the ball directly hits a player